Van Rensselaer (surname)

-The surname Van Rensselaer is of Dutch origin, more specifically Flemish.
-Van is a Dutch preposition meaning from and is a common prefix in Dutch language surnames.
-In Dutch, "van" is written with a lower case "v"; in the United States the particle "Van" is usually capitalized, but individual usage should be followed.
+Van Rensselaer is a toponymic surname of Dutch origin.
+It derives from the farmstead of De Renselaar, situated near Putten in Gelderland.
+Van is a preposition meaning "from" and is a common prefix in Dutch-language surnames.
+In Dutch, "van" is written with a lower-case "v"; in the United States it is usually capitalized, but individual usage should be followed.